AlexPD93/AlexPD93/README.md

 # Hello!
 Welcome to my Github. 👋

-## :man_technologist: I am an aspiring full stack software developer, training with [Founders and Coders](https://www.foundersandcoders.com/about/).
+## :man_technologist: I am an aspiring full stack software developer, who has just completed their training with [Founders and Coders](https://www.foundersandcoders.com/about/).

 ## About me:
 - :man_beard: Pronouns: He/Him